chef-boneyard/tar/README.md

 - `creates`: prevent the command from running when the specified file already exists.
 - `configure_flags`: Array of additional flags to be passed to `./configure`.
 - `archive_name`: Specify a different name for the downloaded archive.
 Use it if the directory name inside the tar file is different than the name defined in the URL.
 Additionally, `tar_package` supports most `remote_file` [attributes](https://docs.chef.io/chef/resources.html#remote-file).
+- `tar_binary`: Specify the path to the tar binary, if "tar" is insufficient.

 #### Example